lucila-hernandez/Herd-Immunity-Simulation/ReadMe.md

 Here's an example of how to run the simulation:

-Population Size: 100,000
++ Population Size: 100,000,
-Vaccination Percentage: 90%
++ Vaccination Percentage: 90%,
-Virus Name: Ebola
++ Virus Name: Ebola,
-Mortality Rate: 70%
++ Mortality Rate: 70%
-Reproduction Rate: 25%
++ Reproduction Rate: 25%
-People Initially Infected: 10
++ People Initially Infected: 10

 Then you would type:
 python3 simulation.py 100000 0.90 Ebola 0.70 0.25 10